 A Remarkable Paralympian Is Helping Girls On Their Athletic Journeys

 Forget about a picture of perseverance and courage, Alana Nichols is a billboard of it.
-The New Mexico native was paralyzed from the waist down as the result of a snowboarding accent when she was 17 years old.
-She recalls in an interview with Team USA’s YouTube channel how hard it was.
+A snowboarding accident immediately paralyzed the New Mexico native when she was 17 years old.
+She had been an athlete since she was five years old, so the transition to not being able to use her legs was difficult she recalled in an interview with Team USA’s YouTube channel.

-Nichols didn’t stop there.
-She won two gold medals in skiing during the 2010 Paralympic Games in Vancouver, British Columbia, which made her the first athlete to win a gold medal in both the Summer and Winter Paralympic Games.
+A few years later, Nichols made the U.S. Paralympic team and won a gold medal in women’s wheelchair basketball in the 2008 Games in Beijing.
+Her Olympic gold medal was the first of many, and not just in a single sport.
+Two years later, she won two gold medals in alpine skiing during the 2010 Paralympic Games in Vancouver, which made her the first athlete to win a gold medal in both the Summer and Winter Paralympic Games.

 “I really believe in myself.
 I really do believe I can accomplish what I set out to accomplish,” she said.

-“There’s a cyclical nature that starts with young girls who don’t have the same opportunities as boys.
-It always comes back to the little girl who isn’t able to see women winning and so she can’t see herself there finding success in her sport, so she won’t stay in it.
-We want to change that.”
+“There’s a cyclical nature that starts with young girls who don’t have the same opportunities as boys,” Nichols told TeamUSA.org.
+“Then there’s Title IX compliance issues through high school and after that the media piece where there’s not equality in coverage.
+It always comes back to the little girl who isn’t able to see women winning and so she can’t see herself there finding success in her sport, so she won’t stay in it.”

 Alana Nichols has adapted so many times in her own athletic journey while always coming out on top.
-Now, as a role model and leader, she is committed to helping provide a promising future for well-deserving young girls who are starting theirs.
+Now, as a role model and leader, she is committed to helping provide a promising future for the next generation of well-deserving girls.